Gayathri-Janagiraman/portfolio-simple-website/README.md

 ## How to View the Site

-You can view my portfolio website by visiting(link) or by following these steps:
+You can view my portfolio website by visiting(https://gayathri-janagiraman.github.io/portfolio-simple-website/) or by following these steps:

 1. Clone the repository: